-Keccak256algorithms (in the form of hash chain) to create a cryptographic hashes used .
+Briefly: in the project to create a cryptographic hashes used

 Note: We use KECCAK which differs slightly than that assigned as the SHA-3 (FIPS-202).

-All arrays of bytes in the project are encoded by Base58 algorithm with Bitcoin alphabet to make it ease human readable (text readability).
+In order to ease human readable, all arrays of bytes in the project are encoded by Base58 algorithm with Bitcoin alphabet.

 [5, 83, 9, -20, 82, -65, 120, -11].
 The bytes

 A seed string is a representation of entropy, from which you can re-create deterministically all the private keys for one wallet.
-It should be long enough so that the probability of selection is an unrealistic negligible.
+It should be long enough so that the probability of selection was a unrealistic negligible.

 For example, seed string

-manage manual recall harvest series desert melt police rose hollow moral pledge kitten position add after reading this string as UTF-8 bytes and encoding them to Base58, the string will be coded as
+manage manual recall harvest series desert melt police rose hollow moral pledge kitten position addafter reading as UTF-8 bytes and encoding them to Base58 string are coded as

 A seed string is involved with the creation of private keys.
 To create private key using the official web wallet or the node, to 4 bytes of int 'nonce' field (big-endian representation), which initially has a value of 0 and increases every time you create the new address, should be prepended to seed bytes.
 Then we use this array of bytes for calculate hash